 Here's a list of FAQs to help guide you through this important decision:

 When Do You Need A Conservatorship?

 When an adult who lacks the mental capacity to care for themselves or their estate needs protection, a conservatorship is filed.

 When Do You Not Need A Conservatorship?

-If the potential conservatee can sign an Advance Healthcare Directive or a Durable Power of Attorney, a conservatorship may not be necessary.
+A conservatorship may be unnecessary if the potential conservatee can sign an Advance Healthcare Directive or a Durable Power of Attorney.

 Here are a few instances where you might not need it: